constgen/neutrino-preset-svelte/README.md

 ✔ Build completed
 ```

 The console shows that application started at "http://0.0.0.0:5000".
 This is a way how `webpack-dev-server` starts in both "localhost:5000" and local network IP address (e.g. "http://192.168.1.100:5000").
-External IP may be usefull for mobile development.
-The preset tries to automatically start (if not disabled in [custom options](#development-server)) a browser with the URL of the server IP address (if not changed in [custom options](#development-server)).
+External IP may be useful for mobile development.
+The preset tries to automatically start (if not disabled in [custom options](#preset-options)) a browser with the URL of the server IP address (if not changed in [custom options](#preset-options)).

 ## Building